Breakfast in London, dinner in Barcelona

 -

 Don't decide until you see the price!
-Many train operators have adopted airline-style variable pricing, and you might find 2nd class for (say) €40 and 1st class for (say) €45 because of the way the price quotas have worked in each class.
-In these circumstances, you'd be crazy not to pay a bit extra to treat yourself to the extra comfort.
+Most train operators have airline-style variable pricing, you might find 2nd class costs €40 and 1st class only €45 because of the way the price quotas have worked in each class.
+In which case you'd be crazy not to pay an extra €5 to upgrade!

 On sleeper trains, class is irrelevant